openspyrit/spyrit/docs/source/index.rst

 SPyRiT has a modular structure with the core functionality organised in the 8 submodules of :class:`spyrit.core`.

-1. :mod:`spyrit.core.meas` provides measurement operators that compute linear measurements corresponding to `A` in :ref:`eq:acquisition`.
-It also provides the adjoint and the pseudoinverse of `A`, which are the basis of any reconstruction algorithm.
+1. :mod:`spyrit.core.meas` provides measurement operators that compute linear measurements corresponding to :math:`A` in :eq:`eq_acquisition`.
+It also provides the adjoint and the pseudoinverse of :math:`A`, which are the basis of any reconstruction algorithm.

-2. :mod:`spyrit.core.noise` provides noise operators corresponding to :math:`\mathcal{N}` in :ref:`eq:acquisition`.
+2. :mod:`spyrit.core.noise` provides noise operators corresponding to :math:`\mathcal{N}` in :eq:`eq_acquisition`.

-3. :mod:`spyrit.core.prep` provides preprocessing operators for the operator `B` introduced in :ref:`eq:prep`.
+3. :mod:`spyrit.core.prep` provides preprocessing operators for the operator :math:`B` introduced in :eq:`eq:prep`.

 4. :mod:`spyrit.core.nnet` provides known neural networks corresponding to :math:`\mathcal{G}` in :ref:`eq:recon_direct` or :ref:`eq:pgd_no_Gamma`.

 5. :mod:`spyrit.core.recon` returns the reconstruction operator corresponding to :math:`\mathcal{R}`.

-6. :mod:`spyrit.core.warp` provides the functionality to solve the minimisation problem of :ref:`eq:train`.
+6. :mod:`spyrit.core.train` provides the functionality to solve the minimisation problem of :ref:`eq:train`.

 7. :mod:`spyrit.core.warp` contains the operators used for dynamic acquisitions.